What are Real Estate Investment Trusts (REITs)?

 Key types or properties invested in include:

-- Commercial Property: Office Blocks, Event Venues, Shopping Malls, Hotels and Warehouses.
+- Commercial Property: Office Blocks, Event Venues, Shopping Malls, Hotels, and Warehouses.

 - Residential Property: Land and Apartment Blocks

 Property REITS seek to make profits from the renting out of the property and by the increase in the value of the underlying asset.
-For example a REIT may own a building on Wall Street.
+For example, a REIT may own a building on Wall Street.
 They may rent that property to a number of Financial Institutions, thus earning a regular income from the asset, and also be able to realize any increase in the value of the property as profit also.

-Mortgage REITS invest in the mortages that provide the capital for others to buy the property.
+Mortgage REITS invest in the mortgages that provide the capital for others to buy the property.
 They supply the capital to fund the mortgages and earn the percentage interest paid on the mortgage for the duration of the agreement.
 They may also purchase Mortgage back securities.

-A key advantage of a REIT is that is has special tax benefits and it offers the investor a method to profit from any increases in property value without having to invest in the property directly by taking out a mortgage and maintaining the property.
+A key advantage of a REIT is that it has special tax benefits and it offers the investor a method to profit from any increases in property value without having to invest in the property directly by taking out a mortgage and maintaining the property.